 Security Body Scanners

-Leeds Bradford® Airport has recently introduced Security Body Scanning technology, in line with regulations set out by the UK Department for Transport.
+Leeds Bradford Airport uses Security Body Scanning technology, in line with regulations set out by the UK Department for Transport.

 Passengers will be randomly selected for scanning or as a result of an activation on a standard security check.
-On passing through the scanner, areas that are required to be checked will be highlighted.
+On passing through the scanner, areas that are required to be checked will be highlighted to a Security Officer who will then hand search these areas.

 The scanners do not produce images of an individual, and no images can be stored or retrieved.
 The scanner software only indicates on a generic diagram of the areas that need to be checked by the officer.